anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but also CMP and CMC as certification request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.

-The registrar-agent enrollment-request Content-Type header for a wrapped PKCS#10 is: `application/jose+json`
+The registrar-agent enrollment-request Content-Type header for a signature-wrapped PKCS#10 is: `application/jose+json`

 The header of the pledge enrollment-request SHALL contain the following parameter as defined in {{RFC7515}}: